SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

    - Tables for 1-bit key fragments with probabilities estimated after loopy belief propagation on marginalized information from templates for all targeted intermediate values in a full AEAD procedure (the _loopy_ attack)

    _key attack_:
-   The probability tables are the direct estimation with templates for the 8-bit, H/L key fragments.
    `cd template_attack_keys_O_TABLES/`
    `./script_all.sh`

    _byte attack_:
-   The probability tables are the estimation with templates for the 8-bit, H/L key fragments, after being updated with belief propagation that also considers the intermediate values involved in the tag generation step.
    `cd template_attack_bytes_O_TABLES/`
    `./script_all.sh`

    _16-bit attack_:
-   The probability tables are the estimation with templates for the 16-bit, H/L key fragments, after being updated with belief propagation that also considers the intermediate values involved in the tag generation step.
    `cd template_attack_16bits_O_TABLES/`
    `./script_all.sh`